Veterans Fighting State Courts!

 (4).
 Blow your brains out.

 Sound far fetched?
 Not at all, in fact similar scenarios unfold in divorce courts nationwide everyday.
 Self-serving attorneys and judges have found ways to circumvent federal laws that prohibit third party awards of veteran’s benefits.
-The VA and our politicians turn a blind eye towards these civil courts as they wrongly interpret veteran’s disability compensation as a divisible marital asset.
+State Courts, Judges, Lawyers, State Departments and our politicians turn a blind eye towards these civil courts as they wrongly interpret veteran’s disability compensation as a divisible marital asset.
+Many veterans are already paying support payments directly from there Veterans disability through apportionments, but state courts still choose to double dip into the disable veterans disability, forcing the Veteran to pay twice after the Department of veterans affairs has already made a ruling in the matter through the apportionment process.
+A ruling which is made to make sure the disable Veteran doesn't indure unjust hardship.
+The Department of veteran affairs apportionment process! ( supreme court justices scalia ruling!)